 Eye drops may be used in some cases.
 Please follow the instructions provided with the prescription.

 There are often small tubes at the inner aspect of the eye.
-These act to keep the tear pathway open and reduce scarring.
-Dr Morrissey often leaves these in place while the site is healing.
-He will discuss their removal with you at your post-operative appointment.
+These act to keep the tear duct open and reduce scarring.
+These will be left in place while the site is healing and will be removed at a later date, usually 1-3 months following surgery.

 It is common to have a mild fever for the first 24 hours after the operation.
-Please call Dr Morrissey’s rooms or see your GP if there is a persistent fever greater than 38.5°C.
+Please call our Practice or see your GP if there is a persistent fever greater than 38.5°C.

 The maximum discomfort will occur in the first couple of days to a week after surgery.
 You may experience some headaches.
 Take the pain medication as prescribed.
 Patients often describe their discomfort as similar to a head cold.

 Minor bruising and swelling is to be expected around the eyes and face, which may be more apparent in the mornings.